I. Purpose

 - Recording Student Attendance by Staff Members

-- Recognizing the responsibility of administrators and teachers for developing and maintaining a system of recording and reporting student absences (lawful and unlawful), the following procedures are to be considered as minimum standards for each school level (elementary, middle, and high).
+Recognizing the responsibility of administrators and teachers for developing and maintaining a system of recording and reporting student absences (lawful and unlawful), the following procedures are to be considered as minimum for each school level (elementary, middle, and high).

 - Attendance personnel will use the following guidelines for determining full day absent, full day present and half day present: